Kernix13/Kernix13/README.md

 - I started my pet services business in 2008 servicing 200+ clients and hiring 7 employees.
   - Built my website with Dreamweaver in 2009, and converted it to WordPress in 2018.
   - Wrote 85+ pages and posts with optimized images and on-page SEO.
-- Remote position as a **Topic Creator** with _The HOTH_:
-  - Researched the best SEO keyword phrases and related phrases for client orders.
-  - Wrote the SEO title and Meta Description used by the Writers.
 - Volunteer work for [Two Average Gamers](https://twoaveragegamers.com/) and [propMeUp](https://propmeup.net/):
   - **Two Average Gamers**: Increased Lighthouse score from ~43% to ~71%; wrote 301 redirects for the .htaccess file.
   - **propMeup**: Finished the website and taught the site owner via Slack Huddles how to edit page content using Elementor.
 - Two clients on Fiverr (my [Fiverr profile](https://www.fiverr.com/jimkernicky?public_mode=true)): Finished a WordPress site | Converted PDF tables to HTML elements
+- Remote **Topic Creator** with _The HOTH_: Researched the keyword phrases for clients, wrote SEO title & Description.

 ### CLIENT TESTIMONIALS
 <!--